w3c/wcag-act-rules/content/rules/1ea59c/proposed.md

 #### Failed Example 3

-<a class="example-link" title="Failed Example 3" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/1ea59c/c98f35f1ae4f08f277beef585a48a7d7dfaa35ac.html">Open in a new tab</a>
+<a class="example-link" title="Failed Example 3" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/1ea59c/c98f35f1ae4f08f277beef585a48a7d7dfaa35ac.html">Open in a new tab</a>

 A video element with an incorrect audio description.